bright/new-www/content/blog/frontend-developer-with-an-appetite-for-backend-meet-szymon.md

 I like to spend my spare time **actively hiking and discovering new cities on foot**.
 I am a fan of dark beer like Porter or Stout – the more black and thick the better.
 I even made my own beer recently and it tasted quite well.
 I also enjoy **Asian cuisine**.
 Last month **I bought an electric guitar** and, to be honest, it’s my third attempt to learn to play it.

 <div class="image"><img src="/images/szymon_passions_hiking.png" alt="Hiking" title="undefined"  /> </div>

+In the past, **I loved playing video games such as Battlefield and Call of Duty**.
+Unfortunately, some time ago I realized they are not as entertaining as I remember them to be.
+Also, they don’t provide this special feeling of satisfaction anymore.
+Hard to say why, maybe it’s because the game wasn’t important, but the people I played with were.
+I guess it’s only a childhood memory now. 😉